Mohamed-Yuta/DesignPatterns/README.md

 Observer Pattern: This pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+Adapter Pattern: is a design pattern that allows incompatible interfaces to work together.
+It acts as a bridge between two incompatible interfaces by converting the interface of a class into another interface that a client expects.
+In other words, it allows objects with incompatible interfaces to collaborate.

+Composite Pattern: allows you to compose objects into tree structures to represent part-whole hierarchies.
+It lets clients treat individual objects and compositions of objects uniformly.
+This pattern is particularly useful when you need to work with objects in a hierarchical manner and you want to treat both individual objects and compositions of objects in a uniform way.

+Decorator Pattern: attaches additional responsibilities to an object dynamically.
+It provides a flexible alternative to subclassing for extending functionality.
+With this pattern, you can add new features to objects without altering their structure.
+It involves creating a set of decorator classes that are used to wrap concrete components.
+Each decorator class adds its own behavior to the component.

 # How to Use: